facile-it/facile-it.github.io/content/blog/eng/v-protetto14-6-2024.md

 - [Contribution ladder](#contribution-ladder) by [Leonardo Podda](https://www.linkedin.com/in/leonardo-podda/) & [Alessandro Lai](https://www.linkedin.com/in/alessandro-lai-09440922/)

 - [Solid foundations for solid growth](#solid-foundations-for-solid-growth) by [Domenico Briganti](https://www.linkedin.com/in/dometec/?originalSubdomain=it) ([Kalpa.it](https://www.kalpa.it/about-us/))

-The overview of Venerdì Protetto is available [here](https://engineering.facile.it/blog/eng/v-protetto/).

 <br />